kiatomius/testpages/index.md

 * Seek to achieve accuracy score by incorporating text analysis
 * Evaluate our methodologies and identify future scopes

+We would like thank the members of CS109 faculty, and also pay a very special thanks to our team TA who provided us with valuable guidance throughout the research process.

 ***

 _team Github page (<https://github.com/motoakisumi>)_